N1GHTR4NG3R/altV-Typescript-Vue-Tailwind-boilerplate/README.md

 Shouldn't have any problems from then on out.

-Remeber when using this repository, give credit to Stuyk, CoDex and myself
+Remember when using this repository, give credit to Stuyk, CoDex and myself